- Share this article on Facebook

 - Share this article on Linkedin

 As most on Wall Street predicted, media and entertainment stocks were not visibly affected by the start of the writers strike.

-The Hollywood Reporter Showbiz 50 stock index fell less than 1% on Monday — Day 1 of the walkout — but more than made up for that with a 1.6% gain Tuesday.
+The Hollywood Reporter Showbiz 50 stock index fell less than 1% on Monday — Day 1 of the walkout, but more than made up for that with a 1.4% gain Tuesday.

 Historically speaking, that’s not unusual.

-For example, writers went on strike in March 1988 and returned to work five months later.
-During that time, News Corp. stock dropped 5%, while Disney rose 3%, and neither stock did much in the weeks leading up to the strike, either.
-Merrill Lynch analyst Jessica Reif Cohen, though, recently said that overall, media stocks during the 1988 strike underperformed the broader markets.
+For example, writers previously went on strike in March 1988 and returned to work five months later.
+During that time, News Corp. stock dropped 5% while Disney rose 3%, and neither stock did much in the weeks leading up to the strike, either.
+Merrill Lynch analyst Jessica Reif Cohen, though, recently said that overall, media stocks on-whole during the 1988 strike underperformed the broader markets.

 Wall Street has been known to shrug off strikes in many industries.
-In 1981, when air traffic controllers went on strike, airlines lost $35 million a day in revenue for the first two weeks, but shares of American Airlines at the time rose more than 7% during that two-week frame as some Street analysts opined that resultant job losses would ultimately be a good thing for the airline industry.
+In 1981, when air traffic controllers went on strike, airlines were losing $35 million a day in revenue for the first two weeks, but shares of American Airlines at the time actually rose more than 7% during that two-week frame as some Wall Street analysts opined that resultant job losses would ultimately be a good thing for the airline industry.

 Some analysts have said similar things regarding the WGA strike.
 Reruns and new reality shows might not garner the same high ratings as top-tier series affected by the WGA walkout, but the costs would be low enough so that profitability could increase.